k8s-class/kubespray-how-to/README.md

 # When cluster is complete stand up an nginx-ingress controller

-kubectl edit service ingress-controller add your internal IP Addresses as External Addresses like this under the spec stanza:
+kubectl edit service ingress-controller make sure its of type NodePort for all onprem or baremetal type clusters add your internal IP Addresses as External Addresses like this under the spec stanza:
 externalIPs:
   - 10.250.195.240